What kind of power adapter can I use?

 Continuous movement - you can move the motor continuously by pressing and holding + or - button.

 Step mode - by clicking both buttons at the same time, you can decrease step size & speed.
 If you want to reset to full speed, press and hold both buttons for 2s.

 What about temperature compensation?

 AF3 comes with an option of temperature sensor.
-You can connect it to the either of the 2 jack plugs.
-Once connected, AF3 provides ASCOM/INDI with the temperature reading neccessary for the temperature compensation mode.
+Once connected to the audio jack port, AF3 provides ASCOM/INDI with the temperature reading neccessary for the temperature compensation mode.

 SGPro temperature compensation tutorial

 Once connected to the AF3, you will be able to configure how often SGPro autofocuses in relation to the temperature change

 After every finished frame, SGPro will check if refocus is neccessary.
 For example autofocus will be triggered, once the current frame is finished in this example (temperature differance from last autofocus is larger than 0.5 degree):

 After autofocus procedure is finished, timestamp and temperature of last autofocus are updated.